 Worker sets up almost $500,000 of equipment and supplies in one of the new health center buildings.
 Green barriers surround two of the 1,100 trees KAFO planted earlier in the year as part of a reforestation effort.

 Villagers celebrate the opening of the new — and first — health center.

 At a celebration for the new health center, Millogo expresses gratitude to the people all over the world who are helping support KAFO's efforts in Konkourona.

 New latrines built around the health center will help keep the environment clean by encouraging people to transition toward better sanitation.

-The librarian in Konkourona's first library talks about the variety of books are now available to villagers.
+The librarian in Konkourona's first library talks about the variety of books now available to villagers.
 Previously, the only type of book available in the village was a small supply of textbooks.